Welcome to our website

-The Pewsey Vale Railway Society is a diverse group (in terms of age and gender) of exceedingly well mannered and friendly railway enthusiasts who share a lively sense of humour and fun and reside mainly in and around the delightful Vale of Pewsey in the beautiful county of Wiltshire, in the South West of England.
+The Pewsey Vale Railway Society is a diverse group of very friendly railway enthusiasts who share a lively sense of humour and fun, and reside mainly in and around the delightful Vale of Pewsey in the South West of England’s beautiful county of Wiltshire.

-Within our common continuing interest in all things related to railways, our members have experiences and knowledge stretching back many years.
-Some also have a long standing professional association with the railway network.
-The Society meets on a monthly basis for talks, and also organises at least one railway-oriented trip during the year.
+Within our common interest in all things related to railways, many of our members have experiences and knowledge stretching back many years, a small number from a life-time career on the railway.
+We meet every month of the year.

 The Vale of Pewsey is an area of low lying ground in Wiltshire located between the chalk downs of Salisbury Plain to the south, and Marlborough Downs to the north.
 The area is essentially rural, with sheep farming on the high ground and arable farming down in the Vale.

-There are no major roads running through it but both the Kennet and Avon Canal and part (the Berks & Hants Extension) of the Great Western Railway main line from London to the South West make use of this route.
-At the western end is the town of Devizes, with Pewsey and Burbage being the next largest settlements, further to the east.
+There are no major roads running through it but both the Kennet and Avon Canal and part (the Berks & Hants Extension) of the Great Western Railway main line from London to the South West lie along this route.
+At the western end is the town of Devizes, with Pewsey and Burbage being the next largest settlements further to the east.

 Photo M Wilcocks